All Episodes

 Would that be an appropriate question to a 501c3 applicant?

-The content of one's prayers.
+the content of one's prayers.

-It pains me to say I can't speak to that one either, but that's an You don't know whether or not that would be an appropriate question to ask.
+You don't know whether or not that would be an appropriate question to ask.

-Speaking outside of this case, which I don't know anything about, um, it would surprise me that that question was asked.
+Speaking outside of this case, which I don't know anything about, it would surprise me that that question was asked.

 That's it.